logo center for people with disabilities

 PREFERRED QUALIFICATIONS:

-• Personal experience with a disability is strongly preferred!
+• Personal experience with a disability is a huge advantage!

-• Exposure to Independent Living Philosophy, and best practices in the IL community.
+• Exposure to Independent Living Philosophies, and best practices in the IL community.

 PHYSICAL/ENVIRONMENTAL REQUIREMENTS: